 Chaudeurge worked at Fiat before joining his son Julien and launching various baby gear ventures (Chaudeurge’s design credits also include the Beaba Babycook food processor).
 BabyZen has basically one model in the US: the Yoyo.
 (BabyZen’s other stroller, the Zen, bombed in the US and is no longer sold as of this writing).

-The models: The Yoyo+ (Check on Amazon, 13.6 lbs.) is a very pricey lightweight stroller with one-hand fold and a “soft drive” system, which BabyZen says doesn’t require you to lock the front wheels when you roll over rough terrain (the Yoyo also has four wheel suspension).
+The models: The Yoyo+ (, 13.6 lbs.) is a very pricey lightweight stroller with one-hand fold and a “soft drive” system, which BabyZen says doesn’t require you to lock the front wheels when you roll over rough terrain (the Yoyo also has four wheel suspension).